alaaddingh/recipe-daddy/README.md

 # Recipe Daddy
 *Recipe finder*

-# ⭐️ Purpose
+# ⭐️ Project's Purpose
-Ala’addin and I started this project as a way to teach ourselves the react framework from scratch.
+Ala’addin and I (Carlos) started this project as a way to teach ourselves the react framework from scratch.
 Although a better version of our website already exists (recipecook) We thought that this would be a good challenge to incorporate using API’s for the first time, working with ChatGPT, user databases and connecting them to the front and using our custom API’s.

 # 👨🏻‍🏫 About
 This website gives you a break on finding the recipe for the night.
 You upload a photo of your fridge and get a list of recipes that you can make in return.
 Or alternatively, you can search and pick your ingredients.